Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Result

-In Definition 1, $\rho_{bs}$ may be entanglement for different bipartitions $I$ and $\overline{I}$.
-This is different from the standard biseparable model input a fully separable state in Eq.(\ref{eq00}).
-For any genuinely $n$-partite entanglement \cite{Sv}, assume that the Schmidt decomposition respect to the bipartition $I=\{A_1\}$ and $\overline{I}=\{A_2,\cdots, A_n\}$ is given by
+Note that one layer of BCPTP channel can only build a biseparable state \cite{Sv}.
+This implies that the nontrivial example should be at least two layers.
+Especially, for any genuinely $n$-partite entanglement on finite-dimensional Hilbert spaces $\otimes_{i=1}^n\mathcal{H}_{A_i}$ \cite{Sv}, assume that the Schmidt decomposition with respect to the bipartition $I=\{A_1\}$ and $\overline{I}=\{A_2,\cdots, A_n\}$ is given by